Europe’s court condemns Russia over 2008 war with Georgia

-TBILISI, Georgia (AP) — Europe’s top human rights court on Thursday found Russia responsible for a swathe of violations in Georgia’s breakaway regions after the 2008 Russia-Georgia war.
+TBILISI, Georgia (AP) — Europe’s top human rights court on Thursday found Russia responsible for a swath of violations in Georgia’s breakaway regions after the 2008 Russia-Georgia war.

 Georgia hailed the verdict by the European Court of Human Rights as a major victory.